 No SDRT would be payable on the transfer of an ADR.
 No UK stamp duty should be payable on the transfer of an ADR provided that the instrument of transfer is executed and remains at all times outside the UK.
-Any stamp duty on the transfer of an ADR would be remains at an unless outside the Ork.
-Any stamp duty on the transfer of an ADN would be payable at a rate of 0.5 per cent of the consideration for the transfer.
+Any stamp duty on the transfer of an ADR would be payable at a rate of 0.5 per cent of the consideration for the transfer.
 Any sale of the underlying shares would result in liability to UK stamp duty or, as the case may be, SDRT at a rate of 0.5 per cent.
-There is a minimum charge of £5 where a stamp duty liability
+There is a minimum charge of £5 where a stamp duty liability arises.